Use 5 factors such as training and availability to qualify team members as "Recommended" for shifts.

 -

-Assign a recommended team member (who has the required training for that Area) to the shift instead as shown in the example below.
+Click Find replacement and assign a recommended team member (who has the required training for that Area) to the shift instead.

 Note: If you have multiple training modules applied to an Area, the team member is required to have all of the training, in order to be recommended.